Clean Energy Partnership

 Maine’s clean energy sector has high growth potential and is poised to become a leader in the Northeast.
 This will be accomplished by preparing and expanding our clean energy workforce as well as supporting innovation of clean tech products and services.

 To advise this work, the GEO has convened an Advisory Group which will meet regularly to inform the work of this initiative.
-Future meetings of the Advisory Group will be listed here on the GEO's public meeting calendar.
+Future meetings of the Advisory Group will be listed here on GEO's public meeting calendar.

 For more information about the Partnership, contact Clean Energy Partnership Program Manager Tagwongo Obomsawin at tagwongo.obomsawin@maine.gov

-About the Clean Energy Partnership:
+About the Partnership

 Workforce: In December of 2020, Governor Mills welcomed Maine’s climate action plan, Maine Won’t Wait, and established a target of more than doubling Maine’s clean energy and energy efficiency jobs to 30,000 by 2030.
-As of the end of 2021, there were roughly 14,500 clean energy workers across Maine and 142,000 workers employed in clean energy-related occupations – jobs that could be conducting clean energy work but are not necessarily doing so currently, such as electricians or HVAC mechanics.
+As of the end of 2023, there were roughly 15,600 clean energy workers across Maine and 142,000 workers employed in clean energy-related occupations – jobs that could be conducting clean energy work but are not necessarily doing so currently, such as electricians or HVAC mechanics.

 Over the next decade, the state’s environmental and clean energy statutory requirements and goals will create continued demand for clean energy jobs.
 With clean energy workers in the state indicating high satisfaction with their careers, Maine has a significant opportunity to bridge the workforce gap by expanding outreach and raising awareness of clean energy careers among key populations.

-Since 2023, the GEO has awarded $1.3 million in federal funds via the Clean Energy Partnership to support the development of innovative clean energy businesses in Maine.
-These new clean energy business incubator and accelerator programs aim to grow innovation in four key energy sectors, including buildings and energy efficiency, renewable electric power generation, grid modernization and energy storage, and natural resource industries.
-For more information, visit this page.
+Innovation: Since 2023, the GEO has awarded $2.25 million in federal funds via the Clean Energy Partnership to support business incubators, accelerators, or other business support services programs that contribute to the growth clean energy small businesses, contractors, and startups in Maine.
+These programs aim to grow innovation in four key energy sectors, including buildings and energy efficiency, renewable electric power generation, grid modernization and energy storage, and natural resource industries.
+These programs are supported by research and analysis to identify barriers, opportunities, and strategies to support the growth of Maine’s clean energy economy.
+For more information, visit this page

 About Maine's Clean Energy Workforce

-To define the clean energy workforce and hiring landscape and identify strategies and opportunities for growth, the GEO has commissioned a series of reports: the 2023 Maine Clean Energy Industry Report, the 2022 Maine Offshore Wind Talent Analysis, and 2022 Maine Clean Energy Workforce Analysis Report.
+To define the clean energy workforce and hiring landscape and identify strategies and opportunities for growth, the GEO has commissioned a series of reports: the 2024 Maine Clean Energy Industry Report, the 2022 Maine Offshore Wind Talent Analysis, and 2022 Maine Clean Energy Workforce Analysis Report.
 These studies showed that, in addition to strong job growth, Maine boasts above-average concentrations of construction and installation jobs—occupations which are pivotal to the clean energy sector.
 Additionally, Maine is well-positioned to provide environmental and marine expertise and services both in and outside of the state, with three times the national average concentration of Zoologists and Wildlife Biologists, and more than eight times the national average concentration of Marine Engineers and Naval Architects.

 CEIR